top of page

 A Teleological Explanation for the Laws of Nature

 The first example is from the law of electromagnetism, which says that opposite charges attract and like charges repel.
 This law enables the existence of atoms - combinations of positively charged protons and negatively charged electrons, which are held together by the electromagnetic force.
 If this law didn’t exist, or even if it was reversed so that like charges would attract and opposite charges would repel, then there would be no atoms or molecules.
+In short, without the qualitative law of electromagnetism, there wouldn’t be atoms or molecules.
+Let’s move on to the second example.

 The second example is from general relativity, or the law of gravity, which says that all masses are mutually attractive.
 If the universe had no gravity at all, then there would be no galaxies, stars, or planets.
 This is because all these entities are dependent on gravitational clumping to pull and hold them together.
 Even if the law of gravity was merely changed from being an attractive force to a repulsive force, then all masses would fly apart from each other, resulting in too few interactions to produce anything at all.
+In short, without the qualitative law of gravity, there wouldn’t be galaxies, stars, or planets.
+Let’s see the third example.

 Our last example is from Quantum Mechanics.
-For centuries, scientists had thought that the matter of our universe is completely determined by the laws of Newtonian physics.
+For centuries, scientists have thought that the matter of our universe is completely determined by the laws of Newtonian physics.
 Based on new discoveries in the early 20th century, Niels Bohr, the father of quantum mechanics, put forth what became known as the Bohr model of an atom - electrons orbiting a proton, like planets orbiting the sun.
 It was realized that this model is completely impossible according to Newtonian physics, for if Newtonian physics were true, then the orbiting electron would lose energy and spiral into the nucleus, thereby collapsing the atom.
 This is because an electron moving in a circle is actually accelerating, and an accelerating charge radiates and loses energy.

 This presented a serious problem: it seemed that the existence of stable atoms was impossible.
 This problem was one of the main motivations for physicists abandoning Newtonian physics and accepting new qualitative laws of nature, quantum mechanics with the quantum uncertainty principle, which allows for the existence of stable atoms.
+In short, if our universe wasn’t governed by quantum mechanics, then there would be no stable atoms.

 These three examples show that significant changes in our qualitative laws would undermine all order, structure, and complexity in the universe.
 Without electromagnetism, gravity, and quantum mechanics we wouldn’t have galaxies, stars, planets, atoms, or life.